tamucc-comp-bio/classroom_repo_2024/lectures/lecture12.md

 [('A', 'A'), ('A', 'A'), ('a', 'A'), ('A', 'A'), ('A', 'a'), ('a', 'a'), ('a', 'a'), ('A', 'a'), ('A', 'a'), ('A', 'a')]
 ```

+___

+#### Step 5: Build 2nd Function

-Next we build the function that computes genotype frequencies
+Next we build the function that computes genotype frequencies.
+AA, Aa, aA, and aa are the possible genotypes.
+Aa and aA differ according to which allele was maternally vs. paternally inherited.
+The frequencies are the counts of each genotype.

 ```python
 def compute_frequencies(population):